 Smartphones require both the software to work in harmony with the hardware.
 An issue like overheating or poor battery life can software or hardware related but we can usually fix it if it’s software related.
-Today I will be walking you through how to perform a factory data reset on the Samsung Galaxy S10, Galaxy S10+, & Galaxy S10e.
+Today I will be walking you through how to perform a factory data reset on the Samsung Galaxy S10, Galaxy S10+, Galaxy S10 Lite, & Galaxy S10e.

 Since the S10 series was released I have been showing you how to troubleshoot your device in a number of ways.
 Whether this is booting into safe mode to check for troubled 3rd-party apps or wiping the cache partition to fix random bugs from popping up.
 There are a number of these troubleshooting steps that I recommend you familiarize yourself with.

 So far, those suggestions for fixing all sorts of issues and bugs have been quick and easy to do.
-They don’t cause any data loss either which also makes them steps you should go through first.
+They don’t cause any data loss either which also makes the steps you should go through first.
 However, they won’t fix everything so there are times when you may need to take things further.

 Most people hate hearing a suggestion to perform a factory data reset but to be honest, sometimes it’s simply needed.
 This isn’t isolated to Android either. iOS, Linux, Windows, and macOS can all benefit from a fresh install from time to time.
 The problem is that people don’t want to spend the

-Thankfully, there are some backup options from you to choose from including Samsung Smart Switch, a 3rd-party application based backup method, a TWRP custom recovery method and more.
+Thankfully, there are some backup options from you to choose from including Samsung Smart Switch, a 3rd-party application-based backup method, a TWRP custom recovery method and more.
 I will be covering some of these backup options in the future so look out for those guides.

 For now, let me show you how to perform two different versions of a Galaxy S10 factory data reset.
 One is referred to as a “soft factory reset” while the other is referred to as a “hard factory reset”